Third-Party Reproduction Counselling

 Common questions about donation and surrogacy:

-- Most countries have third-party reproduction guidelines for medical staff and for counsellors.
-In Canada, these guidelines are set by Health Canada and by professional associations that specialize in reproduction and fertility.
+- In Canada, guidelines are set by Health Canada and by professional associations that specialize in reproduction and fertility.

 - Holly participates in regular professional development and training in third-party reproduction and assisted reproduction through organizations such as the Canadian Fertility & Andrology Society and the American Society for Assisted Reproduction.

 - In your session, specific topics are discussed prior to donation or surrogacy at a clinic.
-Holly will provide you with information, support, and strategies to help you and the future child on this journey.

 - Openness and transparency are encouraged when working together to make a baby.